How Did This Get Made?: Awards

 In 2019, How Did This Get Made? won a Webby Award in the category of Podcasts – Television & Film.

 In 2020 and 2022, How Did This Get Made? won an iHeartRadio award in the category of Best TV & Film Podcast.

 In 2022, How Did This Get Made? won an Ambie award in the category of Best Comedy Podcast.

 Spinoffs

 How Did This Get Made?: Origin Stories

 Between February and September 2017, a 17-episode spin-off series of the podcast was released.
 Entitled How Did This Get Made?: Origin Stories, author Blake J. Harris would interview people involved with the movies discussed on the podcast.
 Guests on the show included director Mel Brooks, who served as executive producer on Solarbabies, and screenwriter Dan Gordon, who wrote Surf Ninjas.

 Unspooled

 In May 2018, Scheer began a new podcast with Amy Nicholson titled Unspooled that is also devoted to movies.
-Unlike HDTGM?, however, Unspooled looks at films deemed good enough for the updated 2007 edition of the AFI Top 100.
+Unlike HDTGM?, Unspooled looks at films deemed good enough for the updated 2007 edition of the AFI Top 100.
 This is often referenced in How Did This Get Made? by Mantzoukas and Raphael, who are comically annoyed at how they were not invited to host the podcast, instead being subjected to the bad films that HDTGM covers.